How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Today's NBA Games

-The 76ers hit the road the Thunder on Saturday at 5:00 PM ET.
+The Warriors take to the home court of the Clippers on Saturday at 4:00 PM ET.

 How to Watch